IELET2111-project/Hourglass/README.md

 1. Go into repo directory.
 2. $git pull

+To add git tracking to new files:

+1. Go into repo directory.
+2. $ git add --all

 To push changes to remote:

 1. Go into repo directory.
 2. $ git commit -a -m <"message">
 3. $ git push origin <branch>